InternLM/InternLM/ecosystem/README.md

 InternEvo is an open-sourced lightweight training framework aims to support model pre-training without the need for extensive dependencies.
 It supports pre-training on large-scale clusters with thousands of GPUs

-A quickstart guide for internlm2 model pre-training and fine-tuning can be reviewed from [here](https://github.com/InternLM/InternEvo/blob/develop/doc/en/usage.md)
+A quickstart guide for pre-training and fine-tuning the full series of InternLM models can be accessed from [here](https://github.com/InternLM/InternEvo/blob/develop/doc/en/usage.md)

 ### [XTuner](https://github.com/InternLM/xtuner)

 XTuner is an efficient, flexible and full-featured toolkit for fine-tuning large models.

-You can find the best practice of finetuing the internlm2 model in the [README](https://github.com/InternLM/InternLM/tree/main/finetune#xtuner)
+You can find the best practice for fine-tuning the InternLM series models in the [README](https://github.com/InternLM/InternLM/tree/main/finetune#xtuner)

 ### [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory)